ronen567/just-the-docs/docs/logistic-regression.md

 ##  Background: Binary Classification, Supervised Learning

-ntroduces the algorithm and is devided to the foll outlines, with an illustration of a simplified classifcation problem.

-assign observations to a discrete set of classes.
-Some of the examples of classification problems are Email spam or not spam, Online transactions Fraud or not Fraud, Tumor Malignant or Benign.
-Logistic regression transforms its output using the logistic sigmoid function to return a probability value.

-Binary Classification as its name implies, is the operation which assigns observations to one of 2 pre-assigned classes.
-The classes are conventionally marked by a 1 and 0 indices, where the 1 index will normally be assigned to the positive decision.
-So for example, decisions such as whether a tumor is malignant or not, or will a customer purchase an item or not, require a Binary Classification.
-I
+Binary Classification, as its name implies, is the operation which assigns observations to one of 2 pre-assigned classes.
+The classes are conventionally marked by a 1 and 0 indices, where the 1 index is normally assigned to the positive decision.
+So, for example, binary decisions such as whether a tumor is malignant or not, or will a customer purchase an item or not, the 'positive' cases, i.e. 'maligant tumore' and 'customer will purchase' are marked by 1, and the other optional decisions by 0.

 Binary Classification belongs to the Supervised Machine Learning category, which model is presented by Figure 1.
-The Prediction Model resides at the heart of the Learning Model.
-The predictor's coefficents are calculated during the Training Phase, an later are used for the prediction of data in the normal data phase which follows.
+The Prediction Model module resides at the heart of the Learning Model, where the predictor's coefficents are calculated during the Training Phase, an later are used for the prediction of data in the normal data phase which follows.
-The chaters which follow discusss considerations for the selection of a classifer which fits, presnet the Logistic Regression classifier, the Cost function, and the Grdient Descent algorithm which calculates the predictor's coefficients.

 #### Figure 1: Supervise Learning Outlines